pyroscope/pimp-my-box/README.md

 ```

 If you already have an Ansible inventory (i.e. ``hosts`` file),
-your configured editor will open it
+your configured editor will open it – else a suitable default is created.
-– make sure you add your target's name to the ``[box]`` group.
+Make sure you add your target's name to the ``[box]`` group, if it's missing.
-Else a suitable default is created.

 Next the editor will open with ``main.yml``,
 fill in the values as described in the first few lines of the file.
 In a final step, you need to enter the ``sudo`` password of your target server.